X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Introduction

 \item Showing that using the relevant inputs and neurons instead of the full sets maintains a robust performance while significantly reducing the required computational complexity. \end{itemize}

 The remainder of this paper is organized as follows: Section II presents the system model.
 The proposed X-REFINE double optimization scheme is presented in Section III.
-In Section IV, the performance evaluation in terms of the BER and the computational complexity is analyzed.
+In Section IV, the performance evaluation and the computational complexity are analyzed.
 Finally, Section V concludes the paper.

+\textbf{Notations}: Throughout the paper, vectors and scalars are defined by lowercase bold and uppercase symbols, respectively.